kubernetes/community/contributors/devel/kubelet-cri-networking.md

 network configuration updates from `UpdateRuntimeConfig` interface.

 ## Extensibility
-* Kubelet is oblivious to how the runtime shim manages networking, i.e runtime shim is free to use [CNI](https://github.com/containernetworking/cni), [CNM](https://github.com/docker/libnetwork/blob/master/docs/design.md) or any other implementation as long as the CRI networking requirements and
+* Kubelet is oblivious to how the runtime shim manages networking, i.e. runtime shim is free to use [CNI](https://github.com/containernetworking/cni), [CNM](https://github.com/docker/libnetwork/blob/master/docs/design.md) or any other implementation as long as the CRI networking requirements and